Naeima/Forest-Observatory-Ontology/README.md

 # Repository
 This repository has a copy of the following:

-•	A sreadsheet contains the ontology functional requirements (i.e., comptency questions)
+•	A spreadsheet contains the ontology functional requirements (i.e., comptency questions)

 •	Ontology in RDF/XML and TURTLE formats.